idvorkin/idvorkin.github.io/_d/time_off.md

 ### Time box vegetation

-Acknowledge you deserve to vegetate, and give your self a day or 2 guilt free.
+Acknowledge you deserve to vegetate, and give yourself a day or 2 guilt-free.
 At the end of the prescribed limit, start to fight the resistance.

 ### Strategize against the resistance

 You can fight the [resistance](/resistance) by making your [addictions](/addictions) harder.
-For me that means uinstall TikTok.
+For me, that means uninstall TikTok.

 And by making your positive habits easier.
-For me, this includes writing up a time off todo list (see notes linking to this), rembering what my good habits are, and how much better I feel when I do them.
+For me, this includes writing up a time off todo list (see notes linking to this), remembering what my good habits are, and how much better I feel when I do them.
 And then running a habit app to make sure I'm doing them.

 ### Begin with the end in mind